-Being on a keto diet won’t make you immune to late-night hunger.
-That’s why you should have these late-night keto snacks on hand when hunger strikes.
+Being on a low-carb diet won’t make you immune to late-night hunger.
+Check out these late-night keto snack ideas for safer midnight munching/

 You probably know after-dinner eating isn’t exactly healthy.
 And you are right in thinking so.
-Studies show this habit can lead to weight gain and other metabolic problems if left unchecked 1, 2.
+Studies show late-night snacking can lead to weight gain and other metabolic problems if left unchecked 1, 2.
 That’s likely because our metabolism slows down after dusk as our bodies prepare for sleep.

 Occasionally enjoying these morsels in moderation is perfectly fine.
 Heck, they may even help you sleep better if they contain the right nutrients and compounds.